lexkastro/easysquid/README.md

 ## Structure

-Easysquid has fixed configuration blocks in its structure.
-It grants some plainness over deployments.
-Each configuration block has a pair of indexes to bound beggining and ending.
-It's because we use `concat::fragments` to build main configuration file.
-With this approach, we can limit borders of the fixed blocks and insert extra custom configuration, if necessary, before, between or after one of those blocks.
+Easysquid has configuration blocks fixed in its structure, which grants some plainness to deployments.
+Each configuration block has a pair of indexes to bound the first and last line of each one.
+That's why we use `concat::fragment` to build main configuration file.
+With this approach, we can limit the borders of fixed blocks and insert extra custom configuration, if necessary, before, between or after those blocks.

-Each number represents a position to a configuration fragment with one or more lines.
-It's important to put ACLs or extra code in the right position to avoid misconfiguration errors.
+Each number represents a position in a configuration fragment with one or more lines.
+It's important to put ACLs or extra code in the right position to avoid misconfiguration.

 ### Block ranges

-The default values for block range are distributed as follows.
+The default values for block range are set as follows.

-    0         : Reserved by default to main class parameters;
+    0         : Reserved to main class parameters by default;
     1   -> 99 : You can freely use to insert extra configuration in main session;
     100 -> 199: Reserved to ACL definition list;
     200 -> 299: You can freely use to insert extra configuration;